PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Quantifying our world into data.md

 For the remainder of block A we will focus on data understanding and visualization (e.g. Power BI), critical thinking and presentation skills and adress the rest of these topics over the next two years...

 Now I can imagine there's some confusion regarding the difference between a data scientist and artificial intelligence.
 How are they actually distinct, or are they even?
 In truth there's a lot of overlap and the terms are changing as the industry changes.
 However, the main distinction in the field lies in that a data proffesional just works with data to solves problems and can use virtually any (valid) tool to solve the problem whereas a more advance data proffesional who does more advanced analysis is usually called a data scientist.
 He's actively doing research and modelling the data in order to get to some understanding or insight about the data.
 A data scientist can also apply machine and deep learning to solve different problems whereas a regular data proffesional; like a data analyst, cannot.
 But then what is the difference between a data scientist and an AI specialist like an AI scientist or engineer?
 Well, in truth it depends a lot on the context; the company and problem.
-But usually a an AI specialist is solely concerned with applying an AI algorith; applying machine or deep learning, in order to solve some problem and is usually concerned with a lot of active tuning and maintainace of the algorithm!
+But usually a an AI specialist is solely concerned with applying an AI algorithm; applying machine or deep learning, in order to solve some problem and is usually concerned with a lot of active tuning and maintainace of the algorithm!

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">